Many cultures and religions see a close connection between spring and fertility. But are we really more fertile at this time of year?

 Serotonin brings spring fever

 The increased daylight in spring raises serotonin levels in the body.
 Serotonin is a neurotransmitter that contributes to well-being and happiness and is therefore often referred to as the "happiness hormone".
 Not only do we feel more positive, we also experience a real energy boost due to the increasing sunlight.
 This sunlight and the rise in temperature have been shown to have an effect on the reproductive rate of animals.

-Are there really more babies made in spring time?
+Are more babies really made in spring?

 femSense tells you WHEN